 A blood test might be essential, in order to see and examine the antinuclear antibodies and to assess the sedimentation rate of RBC’s.
 They both can expose problems related to autoimmune system or connective tissues disorders.

 - Patients should avoid trauma to the affected area.

 - Protect the patient’s body from the cold atmosphere.

 - Urgent treatment of any injury to the limbs.

 - Moisturizing lotions and creams should be used.

 - Emotional stress should be avoided.

-- Eating of fish, that is highly enriched in omega 3 fatty acids, is recommended.
+- Eating fish, which is highly enriched in omega-3 fatty acids, is recommended.

 Medications and drugs